 EMT Certification Classes

-The Emergency Medical Technician (EMT) program provides students with an outline of the EMS system, introduces assessment skills, treatment techniques, and provides pathophysiology of common neurological, respiratory, and cardiac emergencies found within the scope of practice of an EMT.
-The course meets all of the National EMS Education standards for EMT’s and is an accredited by the state of California through the Yolo County Emergency Medical Services Agency.
+The Emergency Medical Technician (EMT) program provides students with an outline of the EMS system, introduces assessment skills and treatment techniques, and provides pathophysiology of common neurological, respiratory, and cardiac emergencies found within the scope of practice of an EMT.
+The course meets all of the National EMS Education standards for EMTs and is accredited with the state of California through the Yolo County Emergency Medical Services Agency.

 A course completion certificate is awarded to students who pass the course with a score of 80% or better and fulfill all clinical requirements.
 Successful completion of the EMT course provides eligibility to the National Registry of EMTs examination to receive certification as a Nationally Registered EMT.
 Once nationally registered, graduates are eligible to apply for state licensure which will allow them to work as an EMT in local areas of choice.
 A student must be 18 years or older in order to qualify for state licensure.
 (NREMT and State/Local Licensure fees are not included in course cost.)

 Courses offered Fall, Winter, Spring, and Summer quarters.

 Comprised of two-course sections, EMT 110 and EMT 111.

 Lecture and Labs.
 Held over ten weeks for a total of 162 total hours of instruction.
 Must be completed before entering into EMT 111.